 The job outlook for Sales Engineers is good, with a predicted growth of 7 percent over the next eight years.
 This growth is in line with national average job growth.
 Companies continue to innovate, creating new technologies in their solutions, so why isn’t more aggressive growth predicted for SEs?

 Part of the reasons for moderate job growth is the self-service preferences of B2B buyers.
 More importantly, it also may be due to new technologies that empower Presales teams to support larger and larger Sales teams with fewer SEs.
-These innovations include interactive product and service demos that provide a “choose-your-own adventure” environment for B2B sales.
+These innovations include interactive product and service demos that provide a “choose-your-own demo” environment for B2B sales.

 Making Presales and Sales Engineering more self-service